-Macher chop recipe with detailed step-by-step pictures- learn how to make this delicious Bengali style fish croquette at home with leftover fish & simple tips, and tricks.
+Macher chop – a Bengali style fish croquette recipe with leftover fish with detailed step-by-step pictures and simple tips, and tricks.
 Macher chop means a Bengali-style fish croquette.
 Boneless fish meat is cooked up with mashed potato and few Indian spices to make the stuffing of this croquette and coated with bread crumbs to finish it up by deep-frying.
 This fish chop is a very popular street-style snack in and around Kolkata.
 Though it is mostly served with bengali mustard sauce aka kasundi, however, tomato ketchup is not a bad option.

 In our Bengali household, basically, rui, katla, tilapia, aar, or loitta mach(fish) is used for making this chop.
 Even tuna, cod, salmon, or any sea fish can also be used to prepare these fish croquettes by following the same Bengali style recipe.